UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ```
 general
 debug
-gpu
-ai
+gpu_rocm
+gpu_cuda - not active
+gpu_viz - not active
+ai_collab
 aibn_omara
 ```

-The `ai` and `aibn_omara` partitions are restricted to specific groups and are not open to other users.
+The `ai_collab` and `aibn_omara` partitions are restricted to specific groups and are not open to other users.

 `general`<br>
 Maximum walltime: 2 weeks (14 days, 336 hours)<br>